Loading challenge...

 A deep, practical guide to how JavaScript actually works

 JavaScript looks simple on the surface.
 You can write a few lines, manipulate the DOM, fetch data, and ship features quickly.
 But under the hood, JavaScript has nuanced rules around memory, execution, coercion, and scope that directly affect correctness, performance, and debuggability.
+For the official specification, see the ECMAScript Language Specification.

 This article goes step by step through the core language fundamentals that every serious JavaScript developer must understand.
 Not as isolated topics, but as a connected system.